StevenGann/stevengann.github.io/_posts/2025-08-21-Effective-Vibe-Coding.md

 Through trial and error across multiple projects, I've settled on a five-phase workflow that consistently produces good results while maintaining architectural coherence and code quality.

 **Context Preparation** forms the foundation of every project.
 Before writing any code, I populate the AI's context with all relevant resources: style guides and coding standards for the chosen language and framework, documentation for libraries and APIs I plan to use, example code from similar projects when relevant, and any domain-specific documentation or requirements.
 This upfront investment in context preparation pays dividends throughout the entire development process.
+It is important to understand that context serves as the long-term memory of the AI agent, and most agents have some means of attaching documents and links to the context to persist between interactions.
+Furthermore, documentation and comments in the code itself can serve as memory by moving information out of the short term context and into the long term context.

 **README-Driven Development** begins each project with clarity of purpose.
 I start by writing a basic README explaining what the program should do, then ask the AI to expand this into a comprehensive README for an in-development project.
 This expanded version includes detailed feature descriptions, an implementation plan with milestones, technology stack justification, and an architecture overview.
 I carefully review and edit this document because it becomes the foundation for all subsequent development—both the AI and I refer back to it constantly to maintain focus and consistency.